Milan Nedić: Imprisonment and death

 Nedić was incarcerated in Belgrade on charges of treason.
-On 4 February 1946, it is believed that Nedić either jumped out of the window of the Belgrade hospital where he was being detained or that he was pushed out to his death.
+On 4 February 1946, it is believed that Nedić either jumped out of the window of the Belgrade prison where he was being detained or that he was pushed out to his death.
 According to official records, he committed suicide by jumping through the window.
 According to the Register of Victims Killed after 12 September 1944, Nedić was "liquidated".

 A former OZNA officer, Miodrag Mladenović, later claimed that on 4 February 1946, he received an order to retrieve a dead body at Zmaj Jovina street, where the prison was located, and transport it to a cemetery for burial.
 Mladenović said that when he arrived at the scene, the body was wrapped in a blanket and rigor mortis had set in.
 He said he transported the body as ordered, and that it was buried in an unusually deep grave.
 Mladenović said he did not see the face of the corpse, and that he learned of Nedić's reported suicide the next day through state media.